Lupo-GmbH/plesk-inwx/README.md

 ## What you get

-- Automatic creation/update/delete of zones on INWX when domains change in Plesk.
+- Incremental synchronization of DNS records on INWX when domains change in Plesk.
+Only the necessary create/update/delete operations are performed.
-- Full zone sync on each update: non-SOA/NS records are purged and recreated to match Plesk.
+- Zones are not created automatically at INWX.
+If a zone does not exist at INWX, the operation is reported as an error and no changes are applied.
+- Non‑conflicting records that exist only at INWX are preserved.
+On conflicts, Plesk’s data takes precedence.
 - Record mapping for common types: A, AAAA, CNAME, MX, TXT, SRV, CAA, …
-- Safety defaults: apex NS records are not managed (to avoid conflicts with INWX defaults), PTR ops are ignored.
+- Safety defaults: SOA and NS records are not changed by this backend; PTR operations from Plesk are ignored.

 ## Requirements